-Given that the found footage genre has found the most popularity and success in the west, filmmakers from other countries have chosen the format as a point of interest as they reinterpret it through their own experiences with media (social, tv, etc) and the horror films of their region.
-As a result, some directors have reached cult status among FF nerds–like Kôji Shiraishi–and there are still fascinating productions that remain hidden to the majority but are worth tracking down (Salvage).
+Given that the found footage genre has seen the most popularity and success in the West, filmmakers from other countries have chosen the format as a point of interest as they reinterpret it through their own experiences with media (social, TV, etc.) and their region’s horror films.
+As a result, some directors have reached cult status among FF nerds–like Kôji Shiraishi–and there are still fascinating productions that remain hidden from the majority but are worth tracking down (Salvage).
 Enter, director/writer Nirmal Baby who has poised himself to make an impact in the found footage genre with Vazhiye aka The Trail.

 Albin is struggling to get his YouTube channel off the ground.
 After a few planned videos don’t get the views he was hoping for, he decides to shift focus into the popular category of ‘horror’, specifically ‘real ghost encounters’.
 To produce a hit video, he enlists his girlfriend Teena to come with him into the woods to a location that is rumored to be a past execution site for dissidents of royalty.
 After a rather peaceful night, the two are confronted by masked men and are thrust into a nightmarish scenario.